-Osun assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG
+Osun Assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG

-The lawmaker representing Obokun constituency in the Osun House of Assembly, Hon.
-Olatunbosun Oyintiloye, on Friday, flagged off the second phase of his ward to ward empowerment programme and distribution of farm implements to 450 farmers.
+The lawmaker representing Obokun constituency in the Osun House of Assembly, Olatunbosun Oyintiloye, on Friday flagged off the second phase of his ward to ward empowerment programme and distribution of farm implements to 450 farmers.

-He flagged off the programme at the palace of Owa Ooye of Imesi-Ile, Obokun Local Government on Friday.
+He flagged off the programme at the palace of Owa Ooye of Imesi-Ile, Obokun Local council.

-Some of the materials distributed include, farming equipments, clothing materials, cash gifts, flat screen television and DSTV connection, among others.
+Some of the materials distributed include farming equipment, clothing materials, cash gifts, flat screen television and DSTV connection, among others.

 He said he took it as a point of duty to give back to his constituency from his personal income in order to justify the essence of his election by his constituents.